xipki/xipki/README.md

       * If you wish to generate the signing key and certificate for the OCSP responder, in CLI:
          `source xipki/ca-setup/setup-ocsp-*.script`.

-      * If you wish to add the SCEP support, in CLI:
-         `source xipki/ca-setup/setup-scep.script`.

    * Verify the installation, execute the command in CLI:
      `ca-info myca1`